Downtown Baltimore Focus Areas.

 • 9

-Advocate for Convention Center Enhancement Project Funding arrow
+Advocate for Convention Center Enhancement Project Funding

 For decades, the Baltimore Convention Center (BCC) has been a cornerstone of the local economy, catalyzing tourism and bringing pride to the city and region.
 In Fiscal Year 2019 alone, event activity at the BCC was estimated to generate approximately $507.2 million in total output, supporting 4,380 total jobs and $203.7 million in total earnings at the state level.
 Moreover, tax revenues generated from BCC-related activities were estimated to be around $42.2 million for the same period, with the state benefiting from approximately 70% of these revenues.
 These figures underscore the BCC’s substantial contribution to economic vitality, highlighting the urgency and necessity of securing additional funding for its enhancement.